AthenZ/k8s-athenz-istio-auth/README.md

 - [License](#license)

 ## Background
+[Athenz](https://www.athenz.io/) is an IAM provider which allows users to define role based access control (RBAC) for users and services.
+It also acts as a certificate authority (CA) by provisioning instances with unique identities through X.509 certificates.

-We needed a controller that can dynamically fetch Athenz role / policy mappings and convert them to their corresponding Istio custom resources, so we built this controller to allow users to define RBAC through Athenz and have it integrate with the Istio world.
+In order to adopt Athenz as an unified RBAC provider for managing access to Kubernetes services, we needed a controller that can dynamically fetch Athenz role / policy mappings and convert them to their corresponding Istio custom resources, so we built this controller to allow users to define RBAC through Athenz and have it integrate with the Istio world.